rondemara/pynotebook/README.md

 pynotebook
 ==========

-Simple python implementation of a notes interface
+Simple python implementation of a notes interface, used to learn some fundamentals of python.